VapasRepo/Vapas-Worker/README.md

 ## Running

-You'll need the same ENV file as found on the NodeJS server, copy it over and it'll work just fine.
+You'll need the same ENV file as found on the NodeJS server, copy it over and it'll work just fine if you rename `SENTRYDSN` to `ROCKET_SENTRY_DSN`.

+Check the `.env.example` for everything required.

 ## Screenshots